The Responsibility of the Artist: Resistance, Otherness, Exile 1926–2026 Colloquium

 Two-day international scientific colloquium

-The invited speakers of the two-day Colloquium will include Susanna Välimäki (University of Helsinki), Dario Martinelli (Kaunas University of Technology) and Henrik Rosengren (University of Lund).
+The invited speakers of the two-day Colloquium will include Henrik Rosengren (Lund University), Susanna Välimäki (University of Helsinki), Simo Muir, Oana Andreic (The Gheorghe Dima National Academy of Music), Dario Martinelli (Kaunas University of Technology), Jean-Marie Jacono (Aix-Marseille Université) and Elaine Kelly (University of Edinburgh).

 Masterclass by Keval Shah

 The event also consists of a Masterclass in 21 – 22 September 2026 led by lecturer Keval Shah from University of the Arts Helsinki Sibelius Academy and Irène Kudela (pianist and vocal coach).
-The participants of the Masterclass will be Sibelius Academy advanced students from the Vocal Music department, and listeners are also welcome.
+The participants of the Masterclass will be Sibelius Academy advanced students from the Vocal Music department.
+The Masterclass will be arranged in the Camerata Hall.

 Concerts and venues